-Nevertheless the rate or the cost isn’t static. as the PM triangle explains (and shows) there is a triple constant for the project quality.
-And there are three variables in it: Scope, Schedule and Cost.
+Nevertheless, the project rate or project cost isn’t static. as the PM triangle explains (and shows) there is a triple constant for the project quality.
+And there are three variables in it: Scope, Schedule, and Cost.

 Each and every project depends on these three variables.
 And a client shouldn’t ever try to keep the three of them as low as possible.
 It has been proven too many times that it doesn’t work and the end product would not be built the right way.

 When I outsource services, I always discuss the three aspects separately with the teams.
 I dedicate higher budgets where the scope is broad or the timeline could lead to pressure.
-I always avoid to rush things because it’s rarely helpful.
+I always avoid rushing things because it’s rarely helpful.